Del Synnott

 Derek Synnott (born 17 October 1977) is an Irish actor.
 He played Froderick in Princess of Thieves and DC Alan Carter in Murphy's Law.

 Synnott was born and raised in Dublin, Ireland.
 When he was 11 years old, he and his family moved to Essex, England in 1989.
-He attended The Hedley Walter School, in Brentwood, Essex, from 1989.
+He attended The Hedley Walter School, in Brentwood, Essex, from 1989 where he first honed his acting skills.
+He invented a character called "Budder".

-He has also appeared in the TV version of Lock Stock and Two Smoking Barrels titled "Lock Stock" and the Samuelson Productions feature Stormbreaker.
+He has also appeared in the TV version of Lock, Stock and Two Smoking Barrels titled "Lock Stock" and the Samuelson Productions feature Stormbreaker.
 In 2013, he appeared in The Great Train Robbery as Brian Field.